space-sh/space/manuals/space.md

   * `-v` level:
         Set verbosity level: 0 = off, 1 = error, 2 = warning, 3 = info, 4 = debug.
         Default level: 2.
 Outputs to stderr.
+        This is the verbosity of the Space build-time.
+See -L for run-time log level.

   * `-d`:
-        Dry run.
-Will echo the Bash command line computed instead of running it.
+        Dump to stdout the composed script instead of running it.
+        Save the output as a standalone script which can be run using ash/dash/bash.
+        Note: most Space modules are POSIX compatible meaning the exported script most will not need Bash to run, but ash/dash will do.

   * `-l`:
         List nodes.
 Do not run anything, only output the nodes matched.

-  * `-k` mode:
-        Check modules against the ban list.
-        Valid modes: 0 = off, 1 = accept unknown modules but not banned modules, 2 = require module to be known and not banned.
-        Default mode: 1.

-  * `-K` mode:
+  * `-K`:
-        Verify module Git HEAD signature using GPG.
+        Set to verify module Git HEAD signature using GPG.
-        Valid modes: 0 = off, 1 = accept moderate trust, 2 = only accept full trust signatures.
-        Default mode: 1.

   * `-S`:
         Set HTTPS fallback for downloading modules using curl or wget.